New mom seeks support for postpartum anxiety (video)

-“The idea is to recognize and show appreciation to our patients and their loved ones for allowing us to share in an occasion as momentous as motherhood,” says Trini Perez-Ojeda, engineering manager at Sharp Grossmont Hospital.
+“The idea is to recognize and show appreciation to our patients and their loved ones for allowing us to share in an occasion as momentous as motherhood,” says Trini Perez-Ojeda, engineering manager at Sharp Grossmont.
 “We do this by giving our moms fresh cut flowers, which the landscapers grow and maintain year-round from our hospital’s gardens.”

 “Flowers are immensely powerful,” says Perez-Ojeda.
 “They’ve been proven to reduce stress and promote a sense of well-being and healing.
 We have visitors, patients and staff alike who find our gardens very calming and soothing, especially if they’re having a tough day.”